-Matheran is located around 100 kilometers (62 miles) east of Mumbai, in the state of Maharashtra.
+Matheran is about 100 kilometers (62 miles) east of Mumbai, in the state of Maharashtra.

-Alternatively, a taxi will take you from Neral to Dasturi car park, which is about 3 kilometers (1.8 miles) from Matheran, in 20 minutes.
-From there you can ride up on horseback, or walk a few minutes to Aman Lodge railway station and take the shuttle train service (which operates during the monsoon as well) for 45 rupees per person.
+Dasturi car park is about 3 kilometers (1.8 miles) from Matheran.
+From there, you can ride to Matheran on horseback, or walk a few minutes to Aman Lodge railway station and take the regular shuttle train service (which operates during the monsoon as well) for 45 rupees per person.
 Hand pulled rickshaws and porters are also available.

-Visitors are charged a "Capitation Tax" to enter Matheran, to be paid on arrival at the toy train station or car park.
+Visitors are charged a "Capitation Tax" to enter Matheran, to be paid on arrival at the train station or car park.
 The cost is 50 rupees for adults and 25 rupees for children.

 Heavy monsoon downpours are experienced from June to September.
 The roads can get very muddy as they're not sealed.
 As a result, many places close for the monsoon season and the toy train service is suspended.
 The best time to visit is just after the monsoon, from mid September to mid October, when nature is still lush and green from the rain.

 Very attractive hotel discounts of 50% are possible during the low season, from mid June to mid October.
 For the best savings, instead of booking ahead, negotiate directly with hotel owners when you arrive.
 This enables you to check out the hotel environment and facilities as well.
 Some hotels that offer good discounts, such as the Horseland Hotel and Mountain Spa, also offer karaoke, children's activities and other entertainment programs.
 Great for families but not people in search of solitude!